End-to-End Task-Oriented Dialog Modeling with Semi-Structured Knowledge Management: Experimental Settings

 \subsection{Baselines}

 We compare \ourmodel with \textbf{1) existing end-to-end (E2E) TOD models and dialog state tracking (DST) models}, to explore the benefits of incorporating unstructured knowledge management into TOD modeling.
 We also compare \ourmodel with \textbf{2) unstructured knowledge management models}, to investigate our system's document retrieval performance.
 For the comparison with pipeline systems which have both structured and unstructured knowledge management, we also consider \textbf{3) the combinations of 1) and 2)} as our baselines.
-Besides, we compare \ourmodel with \textbf{4) our prior work HyKnow}, to show the effectiveness of our system improvements.